Criminal Justice

 The Bachelor’s of Science in Criminal Justice program focuses on the development of leadership and analytical skills of students who aspire to obtain executive positions in the criminal justice system, including the court system, correctional facilities, emergency response, and law enforcement agencies among others.
 Students completing the program can go directly to work or transfer into a Master in Public Administration, Master in Criminal Justice or Master in Public Policy.

-Those in law enforcement work in a wide variety of careers and play a vital role in the safety and protection of our citizens and society.
-Students in this program are prepared with a solid background in Criminal Justice, whether they choose to be in the local, state or federal government, work with a non-profit or NGO, or in administration.
+Those in law enforcement work in a wide variety of careers and play a vital role in the safety and protection of citizens and society.
+Graduates with a Criminal Justice degree can obtain positions in the court system, correctional facilities, emergency response, law enforcement and other related fields.

 Why You Should Choose Manor